 Occasionally, some women are very sensitive to the hormone injections and produce a large number of follicles.
 These women are at greater risk of complications, including Ovarian Hyperstimulation Syndrome (OHSS).
 OHSS is the most serious side effect of treatment and occurs in about 1 in 100 women.
 The symptoms of OHSS include abdominal pain, abdominal swelling, shortness of breath, nausea and possibly vomiting, and a reduction in urine output.
-In the presence of severe symptoms, hospitalisation may be necessary.
-The hormones produced during pregnancy make OHSS worse, so if you experience symptoms of OHSS during your treatment we may recommend that you freeze your embryos and transfer them in another treatment cycle once you have recovered.
+In the presence of severe symptoms, hospitalisation may be necessary..
 Due to the seriousness of OHSS, prevention is better than cure.
 If we think that you are at a high risk of developing OHSS (we will know this from your initial blood test to check your ovarian reserve) you may not be eligible to egg share.